gangeshwark/sg_news_crawler/README.md

 ## Notes
 1. Today Online has no time stamp.
 Only published date available.
 2. Can not crawl from The Independent SG.
 Auto blocking crawlers.
-3. Can only crawl Today Online until Jan 22, 2020
+3. Can only crawl 'Today Online' until Jan 22, 2020

 ### TODO
 - [X] CNA Timestamp